Cristina Branco

 This was followed by Abril (2007), an album featuring versions of songs by José Afonso; Kronos (2009); and Fado Tango (2011), her iconic tenth studio album, which included collaborations with several renowned Portuguese authors and foreshadowed the artistic rebirth that would arrive a few years later with Menina (2016).
 Considered the Best Album of the Year by the Portuguese Society of Authors (SPA), it became the first chapter of a trilogy that includes Branco (2018) and Eva (2020).
 Across these works, Cristina Branco brought together unusual collaborations that blended styles and genres, resulting in unique and innovative interpretations of fado.

-The careful choice of songs on “Abril” is a reflection of Cristina Branco’s intense connection with José Afonso’s work.
-In concert, the singer revisits the album, including emblematic themes such as “Menino d’Oiro”, “Venham Mais Cinco”, “Redondo Vocábulo”, “A Morte Saiu à Rua” or “Índios da Meia Praia”.
-The single “Teresa Torga”, published in April 2025, is the latest and most vibrant expression of this project.
+The careful selection of songs on “Abril” reflects Cristina Branco’s deep connection to the work of José Afonso.
+In concert, the singer revisits the album, including emblematic tracks such as “Menino d’Oiro”, “Venham Mais Cinco”, “Redondo Vocábulo”, “A Morte Saiu à Rua”, and “Índios da Meia Praia”.
+In 2025, this tribute took on new dimensions with the album “Mulheres de Abril”, a homage to the women whom José Afonso wrote about and sang.
+“Teresa Torga”, the first single, is the most vibrant expression of this project.

 AMORAS NUMA TARDE DE OUTONO, WITH JOÃO PAULO ESTEVES DA SILVA